Diversity and Inclusion

 SJSU Latino Alumni Network (LAN): Strives to create a network of Latinos who are committed to fostering relationships, creating opportunities, and providing support for the greater SJSU community of Latino students and alumni.

-Out for Undergrad (O4U): Their mission is to help high-achieving LGBTQ+ undergraduates reach their full potential by hosting four unique conferences where they're inspired to pursue ambitious careers.
+Out for Undergrad (O4U): Help LGBTQ+ undergraduates reach their full potential by hosting four annual conferences where they're inspired to pursue ambitious careers.

 Native American Jobs: Employment opportunities for all people from diverse, indigenous, and minority cultures.

 National Congress of American Indians: American Indian and Alaska Native indigenous rights organization, includes job listings.

 Native Hire: Tribal employment database working with companies specifically looking to hire Native Americans, includes training and apprenticeships.

 Society for Advancement of Chicanos and Native Americans in Science (SACNAS)- SJSU Chapter: Dedicated to promoting, supporting, and advancing Chicanx/Latinx students and Native Americans in science.